Jun Akiyama: Return to AJPW (2013–2021)

 On June 4, it was reported that Akiyama was taking over as the new president of All Japan, effective July 1.
 All Japan confirmed the report with an official announcement the following day.
 Akiyama runs the new All Japan Pro Wrestling through a company named Zen Nihon Puroresu Innovation, while also serving as the promotion's representative director.
 On June 15, Akiyama was placed in a decision match to determine a new Triple Crown Heavyweight Champion, but was defeated by Takao Omori.
 On June 28, Akiyama and Omori defeated Joe Doering and Suwama to win the World Tag Team Championship.
 After successfully defending the World Tag Team Championship against Akebono and Yutaka Yoshie on October 22, Akiyama and Omori vacated the title the following day in time for the 2014 World's Strongest Tag Determination League.
 They regained the title by winning the tournament on December 6, defeating Go Shiozaki and Kento Miyahara in the finals.
 Wild Burning's second reign ended on March 22, 2015, when they were defeated by Akebono and Yutaka Yoshie.
 On September 26, Akiyama defeated Akebono in the finals to win the 2015 Ōdō Tournament.
 On November 1, Akyama defeated Akebono to win the Triple Crown Heavyweight Championship for the second time.
 He lost the title to Suwama on January 2, 2016.
 On August 11, Akiyama made a rare appearance outside of AJPW, when he took part in an event held by its splinter promotion Wrestle-1.
 Akiyama teamed with fellow AJPW wrestlers Naoya Nomura and Yuma Aoyagi to defeat the Wrestle-1 trio of Keiji Mutoh, Koji Doi and Kumagoro in an interpromotional six-man tag team match.

-Akiyama being showered with streamers before a match in 2019.
-In Japan professional wrestling, the fans toss streamers towards their favourites as a sign of respect.